Waist–hip ratio: As an indicator of attractiveness

-Female attractiveness
+Female

-WHR is considered as one of the three determinants of female attractiveness, the other two being body mass index (BMI), and curvaceousness.
+WHR is considered as one of the three determinants of female attractiveness, the other two being body mass index (BMI), and curviness.
 The concept and significance of WHR as an indicator of attractiveness was first theorized by evolutionary psychologist Devendra Singh at the University of Texas at Austin in 1993.
 Singh argued that the WHR was a more consistent estrogen marker than the bust–waist ratio (BWR) studied at King's College, London by Glenn Wilson in the 1970s.

 Some researchers have found that the waist–hip ratio is a significant measure of female attractiveness.
 Women with a 0.7 WHR are usually rated as more attractive by men from various cultures.
 Preferences may vary, according to some studies, ranging from 0.6 in China, South America, and some of Africa to 0.8 in Cameroon and among the Hadza tribe of Tanzania, with divergent preferences according to the ethnicity of the observed being noted.
+In ancient Greek and Egyptian sculptures, idealized female representations typically displayed ratios of 0.7, while in Indian and African artwork, the WHRs for female statues are even smaller, at 0.6 and 0.5 respectively.

 It appears that men in westernized societies are more influenced by female waist size than hip size: "Hip size indicates pelvic size and the amount of additional fat storage that can be used as a source of energy.
 Waist size conveys information such as current reproductive status or health status ... in westernized societies with no risk of seasonal lack of food, the waist, conveying information about fecundity and health status, will be more important than hip size for assessing a female's attractiveness".